The Map

 - Custom Tile URLs — point Cachly at your own tile server (see Custom Tile URLs).

-From the same panel you can download Pro Offline Maps, adjust offline settings (contours, points of interest) or add custom tile URLs.
+From the same panel you can download Pro Offline Maps or add custom tile URLs.
+When an offline map is active, the map-options icon shows a diagonal line across it.
 Defaults and per-service API keys are set in Settings › Map Options & Navigation.

 Auto Load Map PRO — long-press the Reload icon (or enable it in Settings › Cachly Pro) and caches load automatically as you pan, no tapping Reload.
 It needs a sufficient zoom level (the button dims when you’re zoomed too far out).